plone/training/docs/mastering-plone/volto_testing.md

 (testing-cypress)=

-## Test end-to-end in a real browser
+## Run an end-to-end acceptance test

 With **Cypress** you can run browser-based acceptance tests.